Maintain T-codes with SE93

-From the security perspective SE93 allows us to add a value for the authorization object field.
-This authorization object with the values specified for its fields, will be checked in addition to S_TCODE before the transaction is started.
+From the security perspective, SE93 allows us to add value to the authorization object field.
+This authorization object with the values specified for its fields will be checked in addition to S_TCODE before the transaction is started.

 SE93 - Auth Obj for Transaction Start